LiliaFramework/Lilia/docs/docs/libraries/lia.currency.md

 **Description:**

-Formats a numeric amount into a currency string using the defined symbol,

-singular, and plural names.
-If the amount is exactly 1, it returns the singular
+Formats a numeric amount into a currency string using `lia.currency.symbol`, `lia.currency.singular`, and `lia.currency.plural`.
+If the amount equals `1` the singular name is used, otherwise the plural form is shown.

-form; otherwise, it returns the plural form.

 **Parameters:**